REI Co-op COVID-19 Health & Safety Standards

 - We’re limiting the number of people allowed in a store at a given time.
 We’re following local ordinances, which vary greatly, but you can expect that we’ll be operating at significantly less than our typical capacity for the foreseeable future.

 - We’re introducing socially distanced queuing at store entrances, cash registers and shop counters.

 - Six feet is the standard, and store managers are empowered to stop operations if maintaining 6 feet of distance between people appears to not be possible.

-- We’re also installing plexiglass shields at all registers.
+- We also installed plexiglass shields at all registers.

-- Fitting rooms and drinking fountains will be unavailable, and custom fitting services (backpacks, shoes and bicycles) will look very different than they have in the past.
+- Fitting rooms and drinking fountains are unavailable for now, and custom fitting services (backpacks, shoes and bicycles) will look very different than they have in the past.